Home » Luxury Yacht Charters – Blog Section » Wines from the Aeolian Islands

 The largest and most commercialized of the Aeolian islands also has great conditions for grape growing.
 The high potassium levels in Lipari’s volcanic soils help develop sugars in the grapes, essential for the namesake sweet wines.
 Additionally, the same organic matter prevented many old vines from succumbing to Phylloxera in the 19th Century.

 Most famously, Lipari is the birthplace of the renowned sweet wine Malvasia delle Lipari.
 These white passito wines result from drying the grapes for two weeks before fermentation.
-The highly concentrated wines display characteristics of preserves, figs, and dried apricot while maintaining acidity.
+The highly concentrated wines display characteristics of preserves, figs, and dried apricots while maintaining acidity.

 Typically, they are 95% Malvasia and 5% Corinto Nero, a rare local variety.
 Historically, Lipari winemakers make three styles with 11.5%, 18%, and 20% alcohol.